-The following Directors held office during the year under review and their brief profiles are given on pages 6 to 7 of this Annual Report.
+The following Directors held office during the year under review and their brief profiles are given on pages 5 to 7 of this Annual Report

-Directors Executive/ Non-Executive/ Independent Mr. M. Selvanathan (Vacated office on 24th May 2020) Executive Mr. H. Selvanathan (Vacated office on 24th May 2020) Executive Mr. I. Paulraj (Vacated office on 24th May 2020) Non-Executive Mr. D.C.R.
-Gunawardena (Appointed as Chairman w.e.f.
-24th May 2020) Non-Executive Mr. S. Mahendrarajah Non-Executive/ Independent Mr. S.N.
-Alles Non-Executive/ Independent
+Directors Executive/ Non-Executive/ Independent Mr. H. Selvanathan (Vacated office on 24th May 2020) Executive Mr. M. Selvanathan (Vacated office on 24th May 2020) Executive Mr. I. Paulraj (Vacated office on 24th May 2020) Non-Executive Mr. A. K. Sellayah (Deceased on 13th September 2019) Non-Executive/ Independent Mr. D. C. R. Gunawardena (Appointed as Chairman w.e.f.
+24th May 2020) Non-Executive Mr. S.N.
+Alles Non-Executive/ Independent Mr. D. P. De Silva (Appointed w.e.f.
+16th December 2019) Non-Executive/ Independent Mr. S. Mahendrarajah (Ceased to be Alternate Directoron 24th May 2020) Alternate Director to Mr. I. Paulraj

-Each of the Non-Executive

-Directors of the Company has

-submitted a signed declaration on

-Independence/Non-Independence

-as per Rule 7.10.2.b. of the Listing

-Rules of the Colombo Stock

-Exchange.
-The said declarations

-were circulated to the Board on 7th

-July 2020, in order to enable the Board of Directors to determine the Independence/Non-Independence of the Non-Executive Directors.
+Each of the Non-Executive Directors of the Company has submitted a signed declaration on Independence/Non- Independence as per Rule 7.10.2.b. of the Listing Rules of the Colombo Stock Exchange.
+The said declarations were circulated to the Board on 7th July 2020, in order to enable the Board of Directors to determine the Independence/ Non-Independence of the Non-Executive Directors.

-Accordingly, the Board has determined that.
+Accordingly, the Board has determined the following Non-Executive Directors as Independent Directors on the Board.

-- Mr. S. Mahendrarajah is an Independent Director in spite of being a Director of Indo Malay PLC & Shalimar (Malay) PLC in which the majority of the other Directors of the Board are also Directors, since he is not directly involved in the management of the Company. - Mr. S.N.
-Alles is an Independent Director in spite of being a Director of Good Hope PLC & Indo-Malay PLC in which majority of the Directors of the Board are also Directors, since he is not directly involved in the management of the Company.
+\ Mr. S.N.
+Alles is an Independent Director in spite of being a Director of Indo-Malay PLC & Selinsing PLC in which the majority of the Directors of the Board are also Directors, since he is not directly involved in the management of the Company.

+\\ Mr. D. P. De Silva is an Independent Director in Spite of being a director of Shalimar (Malay) PLC in which the majority of the directors of the board are also directors since he is not directly involved in the management of the company.